retazo0018/MorphNet/README.md

 # MorphNet
-Using Google's MorphNet to optimize Deep Neural Network
+Using Google's MorphNet to optimize a Deep Neural Network